turtlebeasts/standup-helper/README.md

-# 🧠 JokeStack - A Scalable, Modular Joke App
+# 🧠 Standup-helper - A Scalable, Modular Joke App

-**JokeStack** is not your average joke-fetching project.
+**Standup-helper** is not your average joke-fetching project.

 This app was built with a real-world mindset — focused on **clean architecture**, **global state management**, and **scalability**.
 It demonstrates how even a simple idea can be engineered like a production-grade application.